Recently, I came across how to write a PostgreSQL extension in Rust with pgx

 have a great README and examples in their repository, so getting started

 is just as easy as following their instructions in the README.
-At the time of
+Be sure to

-this writing, here are the steps needed:
+At the time of this writing, here are the steps needed:

-# and testing.
+# your development and testing.

-cargo install cargo-pgx
+cargo install --locked cargo-pgrx

 # You'll only need to run it once.

-cargo pgx init
+cargo pgrx init

 With this, you’re all setup to write your first PostgreSQL extension in Rust.